isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 and honest about my "weird" feelings with these people.
 I ended up collaborating with one of these people on art projects, became very good friends, and even was the best man at his wedding!

 The therapist also suggested I pivot my career path to software engineering.
-While the change to this very start-up centered and chaotic path as an entry level software developer was a huge strain on me and my family for the first few years, eventually it changed my life for the better in many ways.
+Which changed my life for the better in many ways.
 It allowed my wife to stay with my son and also be able to afford his many therapies.
 It gave me freedom to come and go as I please if I was needed at home, as long as I still got the work done later.
 I picked up software very easily and actually find it to be quite comforting at times.

 # Conclusion